ausaccessfed/dev-portal/docs/_edugain-integration/01-overview.md

 ### What you'll learn

 - How to check the version of your SAML software
-- How to configure and test a Shibboleth SP
+- How to incorporate AAF metadata into your Shibboleth SP
--
+- How to add attributes for your service to Federation Manager
+- How to incorporate AAF Discovery Service into your Service

 ### What you'll need

--
--
--
+- Integration experience